databricks/spark-training/strata_2013/mli-document-categorization.md

 ~~~
 > val inputTable = mc.loadFile(sys.env("HDFS_URL")+"/enwiki_txt").filter(r => List("ART","LIFE") contains r(0).toString).cache()
 > val firstFive = inputTable.take(5)
+> val taggedInputTable = inputTable.project(Seq(0,2)).map(r => {
+    val label = if(r(0) == "ARTS") 1.0 else 0.0
+    MLRow(label, r(1))
+}).cache()
 ~~~
 </div>
 </div>

-This commands loads an "MLTable" - an <code>MLTable</code> is a distributed collection of <code>MLRow</code>, all of which follow the same <code>Schema</code>.
+The first command loads an <code>MLTable</code> - an <code>MLTable</code> is a distributed collection of <code>MLRow</code>, all of which follow the same <code>Schema</code>.
 This means that every row has the same shape and data types associated with it.
 These data types - <code>MLValue</code> (String, Int, Double, Empty), are the elements in the table.
 Rows can be thought of as arrays of values, and can be indexed with single values or sequences of values.
 You can select a few columns from a table in the same way. <code>MLTable</code> make up the basic inputs for our machine learning problems.
-We can apply feature extractors to them to prepare data for input to an <code>Algorithm</code> which learns a <code>Model</code>
+We can apply feature extractors to them to prepare data for input to an <code>Algorithm</code> which learns a <code>Model</code>.

+The second command takes a few rows from that table for you to inspect.
+The third command selects only the first and third columns of that table, and then maps the first column to "1" if the article is an "ART" article, and a "0" if it is a "LIFE" article.

 To featurize the data we'll use an N-Gram feature extractor.
 N-Gram featurization consists of breaking down documents into "n-grams" or pairs, triples, etc. (bigrams, trigrams, 4-grams) of words that exist in a document, once common words (or, *stop words*) and punctuation have been removed.